Warshavski/elplano-api/doc/api.md

       }
     }

+<b>NOTE</b> :

-<b>NOTE</b> : Default chuck size is equal 15, minimum size is equal 1 and maximum size is equal 100.
+- Default chuck size is equal 15, minimum size is equal 1 and maximum size is equal 100.
+- Filters should be url encoded and passed as optional query parameters.

+<b>EXAMPLE</b> :

+<code>?filters=%7B%22last_id%22%3A1%2C%22direction%22%3A%22asc%22%7D</code>

 ## Authentication